Residence Halls & Eastview Terrace

 - Jumping up and down in the elevator.

-- The elevator should never be used in the event of a fire.
+- Using the elevator in the event of a fire.

 - Engaging in any of the above behaviors may result in a referral to the Office of Residence Life or the Office of Student Conduct.

 Only bunk beds and loft beds specifically approved by the University may be used within resident rooms, and only the use of approved beds is permitted.
 Some residence halls prohibit the use of bunked or loft beds entirely.
-The area housing/residence life office will be able to provide specific information related to bunk beds or bed lofts for your residence hall assignment.
+The area Housing/Residence Life office can provide specific information about bunk beds or bed lofts for your residence hall assignment.
 All beds must be freestanding on the floor, supported by legs attached to a bed frame.
 Mattresses are to be used on bed frames provided and not on the floor.

 The use of other University furniture in an individual student room is not permitted and will lead to referral to the Office of Residence Life or the Office of Student Conduct.